13 Vitamins from A to K: How to Get Enough

 Vitamin B2 (Riboflavin)

 Key Function: Riboflavin is an anti-oxidant that battles the complimentary radicals that harm the body.
-It plays an essential duty in breaking down and dispersing fats, carbs, and proteins throughout the body.
+It is essential in breaking down and dispersing fats, carbs, and proteins throughout the body.
 It additionally aids in the absorption of iron as well as vitamin B6.

 Vitan B2 or Riboflavin is an anti-oxidant that battles the complimentary radicals that harm the body

-Source: Exceptional resources of vitamin B2 consist of mushrooms, soybeans, yogurt, eggs, and also dark, leafy environment-friendlies such as brussels sprouts, broccoli, and spinach.
+Source: Exceptional resources of vitamin B2 consist of mushrooms, soybeans, yogurt, eggs, and dark, leafy environment-friendlies such as Brussels sprouts, broccoli, and spinach.
 Some industrial flours, as well as cereals, are also strengthened with this vitamin.
-Be sure to store these foods at night, considering that riboflavin is conveniently destroyed by light.
+Be sure to store these foods at night, considering that light conveniently destroys riboflavin.
 It can likewise be lost in water when food is boiled or saturated.

 Daily Allowance (male/female): 1.3 mg/1.1 mg